Was Beautycon LA 2018 Worth It? July 26, 2018

 Beautycon LA 2018: Ticket Selection & Preparation

-Because I flew nearly 3,000 miles to attend this convention, I wanted to do whatever I could to ensure that I had a worthwhile experience.
-Therefore, my friend and I spent a couple days evaluating what tickets we were going to purchase.
-The BeautyCon website made it extremely easy to compare the various offerings.
-Ultimately, we decided do purchase the two-day early admission tickets and they were worth it.
+I flew nearly 3,000 miles to attend this convention, so I wanted to do whatever I could to ensure that my experience felt worthwhile.
+Therefore, my friend and I spent a couple of days evaluating what tickets to purchase.
+Thankfully, the BeautyCon website made it easy to compare the offerings.
+Ultimately, we decided to purchase the two-day early admission tickets.
+They were worth it.

-If you live close enough to Los Angeles to drive to the convention, then GA tickets may be worthwhile.
-But anyone flying in from the East Coast (or other distant places) may want to splurge on the Early Admission tickets.
+If you live close enough to Los Angeles to drive to the convention, GA tickets may be worthwhile.
+However, anyone flying or driving more than a few hours will likely want to splurge on the Early Admission tickets.

-Both my friend and I did not check any bags at the airport, since we were only going to L.A. for the weekend.
-However, due to the sheer volume of products that came with our tickets, we were forced to check one of her parents’ extra suitcases on the return trip home.
-Given this experience, if I were to attend Beautycon LA in the future, I would likely check a half-packed larger suitcase on the way down to Southern California.
+We received so many products in our hauler bags that we were forced to check one of her parents’ extra suitcases for the trip home.
+Therefore, if I attend Beautycon LA in the future, I will check a half-packed suitcase on the way down to California.

 Beautycon LA 2018: Convention Organization

-Given that there were over 20,000 attendees and hundreds of brands and talent flowing in and out of the L.A.
-Convention Center over the course of the two-day event, I was impressed with the Beautycon’s organization.
-Each day, the staff and security did a good job at corralling the Early Bird attendees into lines, promptly letting everyone through the security check at 10:00 AM.
-Also, the staff showed that they were well-prepared by having extra wristbands on-site for those who lost, damaged, or forgot their wristbands at home.
+Each day the staff and security corralled the Early Bird attendees into lines, promptly letting everyone through the security check at 10:00 AM.
+Also, the staff showed preparedness by having extra wristbands on-site for those who lost, damaged, or forgot their wristbands at home.

-On the first day, there was slight chaos during lunch time due to the extreme lines at each food station, as well as a lack of seating to actually eat lunch.
-However, on the second day, the Beauty Con team stepped up their game by setting up more tables and seating for everyone to eat comfortably.
+In contrast, lunchtime was chaotic on the first day.
+The lines at each food station were insane.
+Also, they lacked adequate seating for convention attendees.
+However, on the second day, the Beauty Con team set up more tables with seating for everyone.
 Seeing their swift response, I am confident that a similar issue will not arise next year.

 Beautycon LA: General Event Experience

-If I attend this event (or a similar convention) in the future, I will always opt to buy early admission tickets (where available and affordable).
-THE LINES WERE BRUTAL once the GA ticket holders started to flood into the convention center at noon.
-I
+If I attend this event (or a similar convention) in the future, I will continue to buy early admission tickets (where available and affordable).
+THE LINES WERE BRUTAL once the GA ticket holders flooded into the convention center at noon.

-f I only had a general admission ticket, the event would not have been worth the trip because the sheer time that is spent waiting in lines to enter the brand booths, with or without influencers.
-Prior to 12:00 PM, the lines are much more manageable.
-My friend and I were able to go to the majority of our favorite brand booths during this two-hour Early Bird time period.
+If I purchased a GA ticket, the event would not have been worth the trip.
+The majority of my time at the event was spent waiting in lines.
+In comparison, the lines in the morning feel more manageable.
+Thankfully, my friend and I visited the majority of our favorite brand booths during this two-hour Early Bird time.

 Every brand approached its convention presence differently.
-Most brands offered consumers the opportunity to experience an Insta-worthy moment, free product, or a chance to shop (with some brands offering generous discounts).
-In my humble opinion, the brands that were most successful at this were Anastasia Beverly Hills, M.A.C., and Amore Pacific.
+Most brands offered consumers the opportunity to experience an Insta-worthy moment, free product, or a chance to shop at a discount.
+The brands with the best booths were Anastasia Beverly Hills, MAC., and Amore Pacific.

-- ABH offered 25% discounts on most products, an opportunity to play in GIF ball pit, and a chance play a game to win free products.
+- ABH offered 25% discounts on most products, an opportunity to play in the GIF ball pit, and a chance to play a game to win free products.

-- M.A.C. had live talent in their colorful, pop-up shop, hosted several influencer meet-and-greets, and offered steep discounts on a bevy of their cult classic products.
+- MAC. showcased live talent in their colorful, pop-up shop.
+They hosted several influencer meet-and-greets and offered steep discounts on a bevy of their cult classic products.

-- Amore Pacific lead customers through a curated brand experience, transporting them through various mini-rooms to familiarize visitors with the various key-stone brands in the Amore Pacific family.
-The company went to great lengths to interact with each visitor and to educate them on the Amore Pacific products.
+- Amore Pacific lead customers through curated brand experiences, transporting them through various mini-rooms to familiarize visitors with the key-stone brands in the Amore Pacific family.
+In fact, they went to great lengths to interact with each visitor and to educate them on the Amore Pacific products.

 While not a beauty brand, the TBS show Claws, offered Beauty Con attendees a cool branded experience – free manicures!

 Other brands, merely wanted to have quality customer interaction and get products into the hands of consumers.
 Urban Decay and L’Oreal Paris showed up in this way.
 However, their booths left something to be desired.
-They didn’t create enough of an experience to make up for their lack of shoppable products.
-Fans of Desi Perkins or Manny MUA may disagree since Urban Decay hosted meet-and-greets with them.
+In fact, they didn’t create enough of an experience to make up for their lack of shoppable products.
+However, fans of Desi Perkins or Manny MUA may disagree given that Urban Decay hosted meet-and-greets with them.

-Target, on the other hand, hosted one of the most engaging brand booths – they had a flower petal GIF booth, a flower swing set, and offered customers blush tattoos.
+In contrast, Target hosted one of the most engaging brand booths.
+They provided a flower petal GIF booth, a flower swing set, and offered customers blush tattoos.

-Also, even though Cover Girl was giving away free product and had phone-charging stands, they were probably the least trafficked drug-store cosmetic brand at the convention center.
-At certain points during the day, they were practically begging for people to visit their booth.
+Also, even though Cover Girl gave away free products.
+However, their main attraction was a phone-charging stand.
+As a result, they were probably the least trafficked drugstore brand at the convention center.
+In fact, they practically begged for people to visit their booth at certain points.
 In comparison, Milani, NYX, Essence, and Flower had long lines of conference-goers, eager to interact with them.

-One of the most exciting parts of Beauty Con was that I discovered new, intriguing brands, JOAH and Volition.
-JOAH is a new, K-Beauty inspired, drug-store brand launching at CVS Health.
+One of the most exciting parts of Beauty Con was discovering new, intriguing brands, JOAH and Volition.
+JOAH is a new, K-Beauty inspired, drugstore brand launching at CVS.
 Without a doubt, they had one of the cutest booths at the convention – with flower walls, adorable pastel packing, and beauty stands for complete makeovers.
-Volition is a brand that focuses on co-creation of products.
-In other words, they work with real people to meet real problems, then bring those products to market.
+Volition is a clean skincare brand that focuses on the co-creation of products.
+In other words, they work with real people to solve real skincare problems.
+Then, they bring those products to market.

-While not a “new” brand, I thought that Kylie Cosmetics had a luxe-looking pop-up.
+While not a “new” brand, I thought that Kylie Cosmetics’ pop-up looked luxe.
 For doubters, like myself, the Kylie Pop-Up offered a chance to change brand perception.
 Why?
-Because I had an opportunity to try her products.
+It provided me with an opportunity to try her products.

-I tested the products with different formulas to see what worked and what didn’t.
-After trying some of Kylie’s cream lipsticks, I may have fallen off my high horse… 🙂 I was generally impressed by the formula and staying power of the lipsticks.
-They are very pigmented… so much so that I couldn’t remove all my swatches, even after intense scrubbing.
+I tested products with different formulas to see what worked and what didn’t.
+After trying some of Kylie’s cream lipsticks, I may have fallen off my high horse.
+Overall, the formula impressed me.
+The creme lipsticks are very pigmented.
+In fact, I couldn’t remove all my swatches, even after intense scrubbing.
 In the end, I purchased a lip-liner and lipstick from the infamous brand.